 Designing Accessible Resources Poster Set*

-What is the alt-text for?
-W3 describes it very well, but in brief, the alt attribute is defined in a set of tags (namely, img, area and optionally for input and applet) to allow you to provide a text equivalent for the object.
-In other words, alt text describes the function of each visual.
+What is alt-text?
+W3 describes it very well, but in brief, the alt attribute allows you to provide a text equivalent for a non-text object (such as an image or video).
+In other words, alt text describes the function of each visual object for screen-readers.
+This makes the visual content in your posts accessible to blind and low-vision users!

-There is an excellent Guide to the Alt-Text Field by Phase2 that explains how to best use Alt-Text for your photos, logos and designs.
+There is an excellent Guide to the Alt-Text Field by Phase2 that explains how to best use Alt Text for your photos, logos and designs.
+We recommend checking it out to find out more about making your website and documents accessible.

 Captions assume the viewer cannot hear.
 Closed captions are different than subtitles, which assume that the audience can hear the audio, but need the dialogue provided in text form as well.
 Closed captioning assumes an audience cannot hear the audio and needs a text description of what they would otherwise be hearing.